 In its time, Documerica failed to achieve recognition comparable to the FSA's, and folded prematurely.
 Yet its 22,000 images, housed at the National Archives, nonetheless provide a complex portrait of the U.S. during a moment of significant cultural transition.
 This dissertation interprets Documerica's photographs, its bureaucratic struggles, and its nostalgia in the context of the massive social, political, and economic shifts of the 1970s.
 In particular, it examines Documerica's focus on the post-industrial landscape, exploring why the project emphasized the changing aesthetics of the built environment as much as threats to the natural environment.
 The dissertation centers on visual conceptions of American small towns, cities and suburbs in six specific series by photographers Ken Heyman, Danny Lyon, Yoichi Okamoto, Kenneth Paik, Suzanne Szasz, and Arthur Tress.
 Encapsulating Documerica's central preoccupation with preservation, these images of architectural and social environments evince the era's deep-seated anxieties about fragmentation, degradation, suburban sprawl, urban decline, and proliferating car culture.

 cultural history, documentary, environment, inner city, photography, suburbia

 Includes bibliographical references (pages 363-382).

 Copyright 2009 Barbara Lynn Shubinski

 Shubinski, Barbara Lynn.
-"From FSA to EPA: project documerica, the dustbowl legacy, and the quest to photograph 1970s America." dissertation, University of Iowa, 2009.
+"From FSA to EPA: project documerica, the dustbowl legacy, and the quest to photograph 1970s America."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.